The Importance of Financial Management

-Financial management is one of the most important aspects in business.
-In order to start up or even run a successful business, you will need excellent knowledge in financial management.
-So what exactly is this form of management and why is it important?
+Financial management is one of the most important aspects of business.
+To start up or even run a successful business, you will need excellent knowledge of financial management.
+So, what exactly is this form of management and why is it important?
 Read on to find out more.

 What is financial management?

-Financial management refers to the strategic planning, organising, directing, and controlling of financial undertakings in an organisation or an institute.
+Financial management refers to the strategic planning, organising, directing, and controlling of financial undertakings in an organisation or institute.
 It also includes applying management principles to the financial assets of an organisation, while also playing an important part in fiscal management.
-Take a look at the objectives involved:
+Here are some of the objectives involved:

-- Ensuring shareholders of the organisation to get good returns on their investment;
+- Ensuring shareholders of the organisation get good returns on their investment

 Financial management is also made up of certain elements.
 These include: